Thinking about selling?

 It bumps to 1.35% for any amount over $500,000

-Subtract $890 if the buyer is using residence as primary residence.
+Subtract $890 if the buyer is using the residence as his primary residence.

 Maryland Non-Resident Seller Transfer Withhold Tax

-This is applicable for any non-resident of the state selling his or her property – consult with a CPA or title attorney for the amount of time you can move to another state and sell your property without being considered a non-resident.
+This is applicable for any non-resident of the state selling his or her property – consult with a CPA or title attorney for the amount of time you live in another state and sell your property without being considered a non-resident by Maryland.

 If you are a non-resident selling a property, you will have 7.5% of your NET proceeds from the sale withheld.

 If the property is owned by an entity and not a person, 8.25% will be withheld.

 This tax is applicable only to non-residents of the United States who own property.

 The withholding is 15% of the GROSS sales price if the sale is over 1M and 10% if under 1M.

 Note that if the sale is for under 300K AND the buyer will be using the property as his or her primary residence, there is no withholding.

 You’ll have to pay off any mortgages and other liens that may be on the home.